microsoft/dstoolkit-genai-shap/README.md

 <img src="./docs/img/input_example.png" width="1200" />

 > In this example, the column `user_input` will be used to refer to the user prompt, and the columns `faithfulness`, `context_precision` and `context_recall` will be used as metric columns since those columns are numerical.
+>
+> The other columns, `retrieved_contexts`, `response`, and `reference` are not needed for **gaishap** but are normally required for the calculation of the metrics.

 ### Featurizer

 ***GAISHAP*** has an utilily to automatically create features from the `user_input` entries.
-Those features, are characteristics of the user questions that will be used as regressors to train a blackbox model that will be used to calculate the explanations.
-It is possible to manually add, remove, or modify those automatically generated features to improve the quality of the explanations.
+Those features, are characteristics of the user questions that will be used as regressors to train a black-box model that will be used to calculate the explanations.
+It is possible to manually add, remove, or modify those automatically generated features to improve the quality of the explanations.s

 The following is an example of how to automatically generate the features that will be used as regressors for the black-box model: